|Date of Exam||29th May 2016 (Sunday)|

 The section on Computer Awareness consisted of questions on Number representation.

-To summarise, when compared with the NIMCET 2013 paper, the Maths section this year was relatively difficult and questions on reasoning were also slightly difficult.
-The questions on Computers were moderately difficult.
-The English part was easy.
-Overall, the exam was slightly more difficult than the NIMCET 2013 exam.
+To summarize, when compared with the NIMCET 2015 paper, the Maths section this year was relatively difficult and the difficulty level of questions on reasoning was also slightly higher.
+The questions on Computers were moderate.
+The English part ranged between easy and moderate.
+Thus overall, this year's exam can be evaluated as slightly tougher than the NIMCET 2015 exam.

 BIRLA INSTITUTE OF TECHNOLOGY,MESRA,RANCHI.